 All surfaces in the administration room were covered with medical-grade isolation sheets, and surfaces in the gel application area were cleaned with alcohol swabs after each experimental session.
 The adjacent bathroom where the sink was located was also thoroughly wiped, as were doorknobs and handles.

 Experiment 2.
-Once the initial saliva sample was collected, a researcher entered the participant’s private testing room with two syringes each containing 5.5 mg of either placebo or T gel.
+Once the initial saliva sample was collected, a researcher entered the participant’s private testing room with two syringes each containing 5.5 mg of either placebo or testosterone gel.
 The syringes had been filled in advance by a pharmacist, who did not interact with participants and did not reveal the contents of the syringes to the research assistant performing the study so that the treatment was double blind for both research assistant and participant.
 A recent study indicates that serum testosterone concentrations rise sharply within 15 minutes after Natesto® gel application and remain elevated for approximately three hours post application among hypogonadal males (Geniole SN, Procyhyn TL, Marley N, Or...) (see Fig. S3).
-Random assignment was determined such that half the participants in every group received T and half received placebo.
-Based on demonstrated inability to detect treatment through survey questions, T and placebo were not differentiable by participants (Table S1b).
+Random assignment was determined such that half the participants in every group received testosterone and half received placebo.
+Based on demonstrated inability to detect treatment through survey questions, testosterone and placebo were not differentiable by participants (Table S1b).

 For the drug application instructions, research assistants had to read and/or memorize the following script for the drug administration.